Home

 Wood Destroying Inspection Report

-1. If evidence of termites are observed, even if no activity is present, and there is no evidence of a previous treatment and the house is not under a termite warranty with a licensed pest control company a treatment must be recommended.
+2. If evidence of termites is observed, even if no live termites are observed, and there is evidence of a previous treatment a treatment will be recommended unless there is documentation to show the house is under a current termite service warranty on the structure.

 3. There are a number of other changes including inaccessible areas and a disclaimer that this inspection does not include mold, mildew or noninsect wood destroying organisms.